|Homepage:||Click to visit|

 - Arcadia offers additional scholarships for participation on this program.
 Please visit the UK EA website for Arcadia Scholarships for more information.

 - UK Students qualify for an additional 'Celtic Blue' program fee reduction of up to $1000.
 Application to the program automatically qualifies students for this reduction.

 Costs and cancellation policies vary by program.
 Please see the "Fees and Policies" information page (the link is in the program header at the top of this website).
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

 Passport & Visa Requirements

-- Participants holding a US passport are required to obtain a visa for this program.
-For more information please visit the United Kingdom Border Agency website.
-Visa applications should be submitted well in advance of the program start date.
-Students should pay careful attention to the amount of time required to obtain the visa.
+- U.S. passport holders must obtain a visa for entry into Scotland for programs longer than 6 months.
+Please consult the United Kingdom Embassy or your Education Abroad Advisor for more information.
+Students should pay careful attention to the amount of time required to obtain a visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 For More Information

 For additional information about the program, please contact:

 EA Peer Ambassadors, Education Abroad Resource Center, 315 Bradley Hall - Walk ins are welcome Monday-Friday 9am - 5pm

 EA Advisors assist students according to academic major.
 To find your EA Advisor visit EA Contact Us